 Chicago Schools with Communications Programs

 Students seeking communications programs in Chicago have a plethora of options.
 This article looks at three schools that offer undergraduate and graduate programs in several areas of communications.
 Two of the schools are in downtown Chicago; the other is about 35 minutes from the city center.
 In addition to information about the communications programs these institutions offer, this article features a table of facts that makes it easy to compare these schools in areas such as size, tuition, acceptance rates and graduation rates.
-At the end of the article is information about other Chicago area schools with communications programs.
+At the end of the article is information about other Chicago-area schools with communications programs.

 - The College of Communication at DePaul University, located downtown, offers a wide range of specializations within their bachelor's and master's degree communications programs.
 Undergraduates can minor in various areas of communications as well.

 - Northwestern University offers communications programs at the bachelor's, master's and doctoral levels through the Department of Communication Sciences and Disorders and the Department of Communication Studies.
 Concentrations at this school include health-related topics and general communication offerings.
 A minor program in human communication sciences is offered, too.
-Northwestern is about 20 miles from downtown Chicago.
+Northwestern is 12 miles from downtown Chicago.

-- The other downtown school profiled here, the University of Illinois at Chicago, offers both bachelor's, master's and doctoral programs in communications in addition to a minor option.
+- The other downtown school profiled here, the University of Illinois at Chicago, offers bachelor's, master's and doctoral programs in communications in addition to a minor option.

 Comparison of Schools